Medicare Supplement Plan N

-Note on ER: If you are admitted to the hospital from the emergency room, you are not responsible for the ER copayment.
+Note on ER copay: If you are admitted to the hospital from the emergency room, you are not responsible for the ER copayment.

 Medicare Plan N does not cover Medicare Part B excess charges.
-Excess charges differ between what a health care provider charges and the Medicare-approved amount.
+Excess charges are the difference between what a healthcare provider charges and the Medicare-approved amount.

-(like non-skilled care you get in a nursing home)
+- Long-term care (such as non-skilled care received in a nursing home)

 - Vision or dental services

 How Much Does Medicare Supplement Plan N Cost?

 On average, you can expect to pay between $100 and $200 per month for Plan N.